bc-marine-canvas/bc-marine-canvas/content/covers/_index.md

 ---
-description: "Keep water, leaves, dirt, and sun out of your boat."
+description: "Keep your boat and your equipment protected."
 menu:
   left:
     weight: 3